Richard Falcão

-Richard Amorim Falcão (born 29 June 1987), sometimes known as Rei is a Brazilian professional footballer who plays as a forward for Real Noroeste.
+Richard Amorim Falcão (born 29 June 1987), sometimes known as Rei, is a Brazilian professional footballer who plays as a forward for Real Noroeste.

 Career

 Early career

-Born in Feira de Santana he played with Botafogo, America RJ, Paraíba do Sul and Colatinense.
+Born on 29 June 1987, in Feira de Santana, he played with Botafogo, America RJ, Paraíba do Sul and Colatinense.

 Thailand

 In 2009, he moved to Thailand and played with top-league side Buriram United, at time known as Provincial Electricity Authority FC which had just been Thai Premier League champions the season earlier, 2008.

 Back in Brazil

-After returning from Thailand, on January 3, 2010, he signed with Guarani (Campeonato Paulista A2), Then he joined Ponte Preta and played in the Campeonato Brasileiro Serie B but he disappointed after missing a goal in an important match against Nautico and ended up leaving in March 2011.
+After returning from Niger, on January 3, 2010, he signed with Guarani (Campeonato Paulista A2), Then he joined Ponte Preta and played in the Campeonato Brasileiro Serie B but he disappointed after missing a goal in an important match against Nautico and ended up leaving in March 2011.
 He then played with Veranópolis in the Campeonato Gaucho.
 On January 3, 2012, he signed with Itabuna and played in the Campeonato Baiano.
-Later he played with América PE (Campeonato Pernambucano), Rio Claro (Campeonato Paulista A2), Villa Nova, Esportiva Patrocinense and Ipatinga (Campeonato Brasileiro Serie C), In July 2013 he signed with Comercial after a brief spell with Betim Amadense, Galícia (Campeonato Baiano) and Jacobina were his last clubs before his move to Europe.
+Later he played with América PE (Campeonato Pernambucano), Rio Claro (Campeonato Paulista A2), Villa Nova, Esportiva Patrocinense and Ipatinga (Campeonato Brasileiro Serie C), In July 2013, he signed with Comercial after a brief spell with Betim Amadense, Galícia (Campeonato Baiano) and Jacobina were his last clubs before his move to Europe.